Fresno killings and the issues around hate crimes

 This rule makes sense: In the typical fatal shooting, criminality is diminished if it is accidental.
 Murder, on the other hand, is still murder whether the shooter was upset he was laid off, or irritated by traffic.
 We care that the killing was intended ... not why it was intended.

 Second: Muhammad's Facebook posts that "he does not like white people" illustrate another problem with hate crimes.
 This post is not a nice thing to say, but it's constitutionally protected speech.
-A prior Facebook comment is also not conclusive proof of a racist motive at the moment he allgedly began his shooting spree.
+A prior Facebook comment is also not conclusive proof of a racist motive at the moment he allegedly began his shooting spree.

 That's why injecting motive into criminal law is problematic.
 It's hard to prove -- even when someone admits to their racism on social media.